lavague-ai/LaVague/docs/docs/lavague-qa/quicktour.md

 # QA Automation with LaVague

+!!! warning "Early release"
+    LaVague QA is still a work in progress and may contain bugs.
+Join our [community of amazing contributors](https://discord.gg/invite/SDxn9KpqX9) to help make this tool more reliable!

 ## Introduction

 LaVague QA is a command-line tool that turns Gherkin test specifications into ready-to-use Pytest code for web applications.
 Built on the LaVague open-source framework, it automates the creation and maintenance of automated tests.